 \subsection{Step 1: Separating Emotions from Facts}

-\textbf{The client's side.} Firstly, we simulate the clients to express their thoughts as the beginning of therapy.
+\textbf{The client's side.} Firstly, we stimulate the clients to express their thoughts at the beginning of therapy.
 Therefore, clients need to clearly express their confusion and thoughts in the first round of dialogue.

-\textbf{The therapist's side.} Then we simulate the therapist guiding the client to separate situation and thought \citep{Chen2023Empowering}.
+\textbf{The therapist's side.} Then we simulate the therapist guiding the client to separate situations and thoughts~\citep{Chen2023Empowering}.